humdrum-tools/humdrum-documentation/tool/diss/index.md

 frequency/amplitude values for each pure tone component present.
 Typical musical sonorities contain dozens of spectral components.

-The **diss** command implements an algorithm arising from the work of Kameoka and Kuriyagawa (see REFERENCES.) *Sensory dissonance* is a low-level auditory phenomenon that is considered distinct from culturally-mediated and contextual experiences of consonance or
+The <span class="tool">diss</span> command implements an algorithm arising from the work of Kameoka and Kuriyagawa (see REFERENCES.) *Sensory dissonance* is a low-level auditory phenomenon that is considered distinct from culturally-mediated and contextual experiences of consonance or